geraldinepascal/FROGS/README.md

 				 OR
 				 sudo yum install util-linux

-### 3. Bin directory
+### 3. Bin and lib directories
-	Softwares in 'bin' folder and above dependencies must be in PATH and PYTHONPATH or in a 'bin' folder in the parent folder of the tools folder.
+	Softwares in 'bin' folder and above dependencies must be in PATH or in a 'bin' folder in the parent folder of the tools folder.
-	  Example with FROGS binaries in bin folder:
+	Librairies in 'lib' folder must be in PYTHONPATH or in a 'lib' folder in the parent folder of the tools folder.
+	  Example:
 		<FROGS_PATH>/
 			tools/
 				preprocess/